 The Indians turn their attention to the infantry.
 The soldiers certainly must know what fate is about to befall them.
 The men in the fort know too.
 The cavalry troopers who make it to Infantry Hill cut loose their mounts, which run full speed back to the fort.
 The sight of panicked riderless horses flying down the hill and heavy gunfire in the distance tell the whole story.
 We don't know exactly how it was in the end and never will.
 With the bitter cold conditions and muzzle loading rifles, it probably went hand-to-hand almost immediately and was over quickly.
 The only witnesses who survive are the Indian warriors and over the years, they give wildly different accounts.
 There are reports that Fetterman killed himself.
 Another version says he and Captain Brown put their pistols to each other's head and fired to avoid capture.
 However, according to the Bozeman Trail Association web site, post-mortems on Fetterman and Brown showed they died in combat.
 Years later, a Sioux warrior named American Horse would claim he killed Fetterman.

 What we do know is that the battle started around noon and was over in about 30 minutes.
 All 81 men were killed.
-Historians and archaeologists estimate that as many as 40,000 arrows were fired into the small force.
+Historians and archaeologists estimate that thousands of arrows were fired.
 The battle noise is heard from the fort and Carrington dispatches another relief force led by Captain Ten Eyck.
 They arrive at the site to find mutilated bodies freezing into grotesque positions.
 The frozen stiff bodies are retrieved the next day and buried on the grounds of the fort.
 In 1930, they are re-interred at the new Custer National Cemetery at the Little Bighorn.

 The Fetterman Massacre, as it comes to be called, is the largest loss of life suffered by the army in the Plains Indian War to that time and would only be exceeded by the Little Bighorn 10 years later.
 The shock waves go all the way back to Washington D.C.
 Initially blamed for the debacle, Colonel Carrington is relieved of command but subsequently exonerated by a board of inquiry.
 Never a career soldier to begin with, he leaves the army and returns to civilian life in 1870 and becomes a professor at Wabash College.